- Pediatric Rheumatology

 In the area of pediatric rheumatology, I am a founder of the pediatric research rheumatology

 At Stanford, I have focused my scholarly work on developing programs to enhance career development of faculty and trainees.
 Through my role as co-director of the pediatric portion of Stanford's CTSA, Spectrum Child Health, we have developed programs for mentoring, career development, and clinical research personnel support. for child health clinical and translational research investigators.
-In addition, Hannah Valantine MD, Senior Associate Dean of Diversity and Leadership, and I are collaborating on new approaches to improving the academic success and retention of women and young family-oriented faculty, through a variety of programs and research on stereotype threat, flexibilty in careers, and the role of clinical excellence in our faculty lines.
+In addition, Hannah Valantine MD, the previous Senior Associate Dean of Diversity and Leadership, and I have collaborated on new approaches to improving the academic success and retention of women and young family-oriented faculty, through a variety of programs and research on stereotype threat, flexibilty in careers, and the role of clinical excellence in our faculty lines.
+In the past 5-6 years I have participated in physician wellness projects and the Stanford WellMD Center.
+My interest in resilience, wellbeing and professional fulfilment for non physician staff at LPCH has led to a collaboration with Greg Souze, LPCH Chief Human Resource Officer on developing a resilient and engaged workforce as one of the 5 core goals for LPCH in the past 2 years.

 Since early 2011, I have expanded my interest to encompass health care delivery, extending my interest in children with rheumatic chronic illness to broadly study the most complex and highest cost children across all diagnoses. .
 LPCH, a high quality tertiary and quaternary institution, provides an outstanding venue to study and test innovative models of care with an emphasis on the most complex and chronically ill children, with very high costs of care.
-The rich collaboration between pediatric faculty and researchers--Lee Sanders, John Mark, David Bergman, Ken Cox and others, with LPCH leaders, Alexandria Combs, Karen Wayman, Doug Cameron and many others, and a hybrid strategy firm Jump Associates, has led to the design of the Children's Complex Care Model, which is currently in pilot testing.
-The basic premis of the model is to cxreate true partnerships between patients and families, providers --both subspecialty and primary care providers, and the community to improve the quality and outcomes while decreasing costs across the entire continuum of care.
+The rich collaboration between pediatric faculty and researchers, LPCH Family Centered Care programs, and many others, has led to the design and implementation of the LPCH Complex Care Model, called CORE for "Coordinating and Optimizing Resources Effectively.
+The basic premise of the model is to create true partnerships between patients and families, providers --both subspecialty and primary care providers, and the community to improve the quality and outcomes while decreasing costs across the entire continuum of care.
+I was the site PI for a multicenter Children's Hospital Association Centers for Medicare and Medicaid innovation grant which demonstrated decreased hospitalizations and ED visits for children with high medical complexity.
+In addition self-efficacy and management skills for parents were improved as well as satisfaction and engagement in care.

 Ultrasound Assessment of Steroid Joint Injections in Juvenile Idiopathic Arthritis